wcarmon/docs/golang/regex.md

 # Create regex
 1. [`Compile`](https://pkg.go.dev/regexp#Compile) builds optimized regex struct
 1. Use a [raw string](https://go.dev/ref/spec#String_literals) to avoid issues with backslashes
+    1. back slashes have no "special" meaning in a raw string, so no extra escapes are required
+1. Example
 ```go
 r, err := regexp.Compile(`[a-z]`)
 if err != nil {